The base task package

 # Overwrite defaults with user preferences

-- base.context.from:
+- base.context.load:

 dict: "{{ user_config }}"